YPCrumble/why-i-wont-sign-your-nda/README.md

 The time you're spending creating and enforcing NDAs is a sign of misaligned priorities
 ---
 If you aren't 100% focused on your customer at the startup stage there is something wrong.
+Legal agreements that don't have a strategic purpose take time from more important priorities.

 You aren't providing anything in return
 ---